martinResearch/PySparseLP/readme.md

 * add more examples
 	* sparse inverse covariance matrix (see [])
 	* L1 SVM
-	* examples from the paper using LP for imge processing ?
+	* examples from the paper using LP for image processing ?

-* document th eactive set hack for the chambole pock method ?
+* document the active set *hack* for the chambole pock method.

-* ceate a cython binding for LPsparse [] and add the possibility to comput the convergence curve
+* ceate a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve yt providing the problem solution to the solvr to compute error curves.

+## References

-[1]*Sparse Linear Programming via Primal and Dual Augmented Coordinate Descent* Ian En-Hsu Yen,  Kai Zhong,  Cho-Jui Hsieh, Pradeep K Ravikumar, Inderjit S Dhillon, NIPS 2015
+[1] *Sparse Linear Programming via Primal and Dual Augmented Coordinate Descent* Ian En-Hsu Yen,  Kai Zhong,  Cho-Jui Hsieh, Pradeep K Ravikumar, Inderjit S Dhillon, NIPS 2015

 [2] *Diagonal preconditioning for first order primal-dual algorithms in convex optimization* T. Pock and A.Chambolle ICCV 2011